-I. If I am a consultant who employs subconsultants, I shall ensure compliance by those in my employ with training, badging and handling requirements associated with SSI and the requirements of the MAA Design Standard for the Management of SSI including completion of a MAA Confidentiality And Non-Disclosure Agreement for each team member; and

-J. I shall limit reproduction of this material to subcontractors or subconsultants and shall ensure the destruction of all SSI in accordance with Design Standard No. 2010-03.
+- I. If I am a consultant who employs subconsultants, I shall ensure compliance by those in my employ with training, badging and handling requirements associated with SSI and the requirements of the MAA Design Standard for the Management of SSI including completion of a MAA Confidentiality And Non-Disclosure Agreement for each team member; and - J. I shall limit reproduction of this material to subcontractors or subconsultants and shall ensure the destruction of all SSI in accordance with Design Standard No. 2010-03. - 5.
+I further understand that failure to comply with the requirements of this 'MAA Confidentiality and Non-Disclosure Agreement Sensitive Security Information' may lead to civil penalties.